This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Sweden.

 Which parties have standing to bring a patent infringement action?
 Under which circumstances will a patent licensee have standing to bring an action?

-An action may be brought by the patentee and licensees, both exclusive and non-exclusive.
-A licensee must inform the patentee of its intention to bring an action.
+The patentee and licensees (both exclusive and non-exclusive).
+A licensee must inform the patentee of its intent to file an action.

 Who has standing to bring an invalidity action against a patent?
 Is any particular connection to the patentee or patent required?

-Anyone for whom the patent is detrimental has standing to bring an invalidity action.
-When an invalidity action is brought, the plaintiff must report this to the Patent Authority and notify all registered licensees and pledgees.
+Anyone for whom the patent is detrimental has standing.
+The plaintiff must report the action to PRV and notify all registered licensees and pledgees.